On this page:

 Green Bonds, which are nominal bonds issued under the Green Bond framework, are expected to be an enduring part of the NZGB portfolio.
 Green Bonds will help ensure high quality Government projects with robust environmental outcomes are financed, delivered, monitored and reported on.

 The Green Bond framework was published in September 2022.
 Eligible Green Expenditure is updated and published on the NZDM website on a regular basis, following approval from the Green Bond Committee.
 The first New Zealand sovereign Green Bond, the 2034 nominal Green Bond, was launched via syndication in November 2022.
-It has subsequently been issued as part of the nominal bond tender schedule.
+It has subsequently been issued as part of the regular nominal bond tenders.

 From a portfolio construction perspective, Green Bonds will be treated similarly to conventional nominal bonds.
 They form part of the nominal bond curve and are expected to have different maturity years to conventional nominal bonds.